 Dr. Jiang joined CUHK Biology as an Assistant Professor in 2000 and was promoted as Professor in 2007.
 Professor Jiang is currently Choh-Ming Li Professor of Life Sciences of School of Life Sciences and Director of RGC-AoE Centre for Organelle Biogenesis and Function, as well as Director of Centre for Cell and Developmental Biology.
-Professor Jiang's research team has been working on the underlying mechanisms of protein transport, organelle biogenesis and function in plants for 23 years at CUHK, and has been internationally recognized as a leading group in the field.
-Professor Jiang received numerous awards for teaching and research achievements, including CUHK Science Faculty Exemplary Teaching Award 2008, CUHK Research Excellence Award four times (2006-07, 2009-10.
-2015-16 & 2022-23).
-Croucher Senior Research Fellowship twice (2009-10 & 2015-16), Ministry of Education (MoE) Higher Education Outstanding Scientific Research Output Awards, including First-Class Award once (2009) and Second-Class Award three times (2009, 2013 & 2017), Outstanding Fellow of the Faculty of Science (2013), Choh-Ming Li Professorship of Life Sciences (2014) and RGC Senior Research Fellow (2021/22).
+Professor Jiang's research team has been working on the underlying mechanisms of protein transport, organelle biogenesis and function in plants for

+23 years at CUHK, and has been internationally recognized as a leading group in the field.
+Professor Jiang received numerous awards for teaching and research achievements, including CUHK Science Faculty Exemplary Teaching Award 2008, CUHK Research Excellence Award four times (2006-07, 2009-10, 2015-16, 2022-23), Croucher Senior Research Fellowship twice (2009-10 & 2015-16).
+Ministry of Education (MoE) Higher Education Outstanding Scientific Research Output Awards, including First-Class Award once (2009) and Second-Class Award three times (2013, 2017, 2022), Outstanding Fellow of the Faculty of Science (2013), Choh-Ming Li Professorship of Life Sciences (2014) and RGC Senior Research Fellow (2021/22).
 Graduate students from Professor Jiang's lab have also received many prestigious awards, including CUHK Young Scholars Dissertation Award (twice), Postgraduate Students Publication Award (six times), Keystone Symposium Scholarship (twice) and Human Frontier Science Program Long-Term Fellows (twice).
-20 graduate students/postdoctoral fellows from Professor Jiang's lab have become PIs.
-As PI/ PC, Professor Jiang has received competitive research grants worth over HK\$146 million from the Research Grants Council of Hong Kong, the Croucher Foundation and other important funding bodies.
-Professor Jiang has also served as Editorsin-Chief of Plant Science, Associate Editors of Protoplasma and Frontiers in Plant Science, Senior Editors of Journal of Integrative Plant Biology and Editorial Board Members of The Plant Cell, Molecular Plant, Botanical Studies and Science China : Life Sciences.
+20 graduate students/ postdoctoral fellows from Professor Jiang's lab have become PIs.
+As PI/PC, Professor Jiang has received competitive research grants worth over HK\$146 million from the Research Grants Council of Hong Kong, the Croucher Foundation and other important funding bodies.
+Professor Jiang has also served as Editors-in-Chief of Plant Science, Associate Editor of Protoplasma, Senior Editors of Journal of Integrative Plant Biology and Editorial Board Members of The Plant Cell, Molecular Plant, Botanical Studies and Science China: Life Sciences.